MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-05.md

 ---
-title: MRTK tutorials - 5.
-Creating dynamic content using Solvers
+title: Creating dynamic content using Solvers
 description: This course shows you how to use the Mixed Reality Toolkit (MRTK) solvers to create dynamic content.
 author: jessemcculloch
 ms.author: jemccull